 With bookcases, shelving, and glass-fronted cabinets, all too often the tendency with painted objects is to paint them a uniform color.
 This tactic makes them kind of blah and drab, and more than that, can mute the items displayed inside.
 If you have a dark room, it may be a real problem: dark shelves equal more darkness, while shelves painted an alarming white can stand out like a sore thumb.

 That's where painting the back (and sometimes the sides as well) comes in.
 By picking a nice coordinating contrasting color, you can subtly change the look and feel of a room while setting displayed objects off to their best advantage.
 Suddenly, a bookcase turns into a showcase that will feel like a whole new piece of furniture, and the only cash you'll need to lay out is on paint.

 Choose the Right Color

 Choose a color that coordinates well with the room's aesthetics and the look you want.
-Maybe that's a bold, aggressive one, or a delicate pastel.
-If you're trying to lighten up a dark room, you might want to go bright and assertive, but avoid neons and brassy colors, which will stand out too much.
+Maybe that's a bold, aggressive hue, or a delicate pastel.
+If you're trying to lighten up a dark room, you might want to go bright and assertive, but avoid neons and brassy colors which will stand out too much.
 You can also play around with color reversals; leave the inside white and paint the outside edge in another color, for example, for a distinctive look.

 Don't want to paint?
 You can collage or apply wrapping papers and artisan papers.
 Peel and stick drawer liners or wallpaper are also a quick way to add color and they can be especially great for renters who might want to dress up built-ins without violating the lease.
-If you're working with an Orlando carpenter or another building professional on building or rehabbing builtins, make sure to discuss interior finishes before you get going.
+If you're working with an Orlando carpenter or another building professional on building or rehabbing built-ins, make sure to discuss interior finishes before you get going.

 Katie Marks writes for Networx.com.